-The International Rice Genebank, maintained by IRRI, holds with more than 127,000 rice accessions and wild relatives.
+The International Rice Genebank, maintained by IRRI, holds more than 127,000 rice accessions and wild relatives.
 It is the biggest collection of rice genetic diversity in the world.
 Countries from all over the world send their rice to IRRI for safe keeping, and for sharing for the common public good.

 Traditional varieties and the wild species of rice are being lost through genetic erosion.
 Farmers adopt new varieties, and cease growing the varieties that they have nurtured for generations and eventually lose these varieties.